BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 ---
-[Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) is a protocol involving static addresses that are used to derive unique on-chain address during every transaction.
-This prevents [address reuse](/guide/glossary/address/#address-reuse) without repeated user interaction, enabling an interaction model for on-chain transactions centred around users.
+Since the blockchain is public, [reusing an on-chain address](/guide/glossary/address/#address-reuse) for payments informs the network that these payments are made to the same user.
+However, specifying a new address for each transaction usually requires repeated user interaction, which takes time and effort, along with the possibility of mistakes with manual handling on-chain addresses.

+[Silent payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki) circumvent both these issues by using static addresses (starting with `sp1`).
+This simplifies payment experience while preserving privacy.

 For eg: Alice can simply post a static address on her website, and receive a bitcoin donations from Bob at unique on-chain addresses.
 The static address itself never shows up on-chain.

 Silent payments also allow users to customize their static address with labels that are detected when payments are received.
-This is a powerful feature providing useful, actionable information in [coin control](/guide/how-it-works/silent-payments/) and [contacts](/guide/daily-spending-wallet/contacts/) while reducing manual efforts.
+This is a powerful tool that provides actionable information with minimal manual efforts for [coin control](/guide/how-it-works/silent-payments/).

 ## How silent payments work